Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

-\paragraph{Working model.} When the moderator is continuous or takes a large number of distinct values, the working model $\catetproj$ can be viewed as an approximation to the true CATE curve.
-Since the working model does not have to be correctly specified, different model specifications can be chosen under different goals.
+\paragraph*{Working model.} When the moderator is continuous or takes many distinct values, the working model $\catetproj$ represents an approximation to the true CATE curve.
+Since this model does not have to be correctly specified, model specification can depend on one's analysis goal.
 Here, for simplicity and interpretability, we consider the following model for each time period: